 The first payment of 25% of tuition will be due three weeks after acceptance.

-$3725 per student includes tuition, dinner food, on-course transportation from Missoula, MT and return, and group camping and cooking gear.
-Touring bicycles, panniers, bike repair supplies, and lunch and breakfast food must be supplied by students.
-Required course readings will need to be downloaded, printed out, and brought on the course (approx. $40).
+$3850 per student includes tuition, dinner food, on-course transportation from Missoula, MT and return, and group camping and cooking gear.
+Please inquire with WRFI about renting a touring bicycle and associated touring equipment for the duration of the course.
+Lunch and breakfast food must be supplied by students.
+Required course readings will need to be downloaded, printed out, and brought on the course.
 An additional $270 filing fee is required to receive academic credit for the course from the University of Montana.

 Follow along and get to know the students as they interact with some of the key people involved in energy production and climate change in Montana! you can read regular updates posted by students and instructors, and see stunning photos of touring Montana by bike.